Syllabus - Data Visualization for Economics Research

 Class outline

-- Key data viz principles
+- Why data viz matters in economics?

 Useful handbooks